tsikov/replicator/README.md

 ## Usage

-`your_object.replicate` will create a new deep cloned object.
+`Replicator.replicate(object)` will return a new deeply cloned object.

 ## Development